|From||"Bristow, Katie E." <firstname.lastname@example.org>|

 About the role:

-This is a Fixed Term Appointment, initially available for 3 years.
-The NOC is a strategic research organisation that takes a long-term view when recruiting.
-While this is a Fixed Term Appointment, there may be potential to convert to a permanent appointment subject to operational requirements.
+Whilst this is a fixed term appointment, there may be potential to convert to a permanent appointment subject to operational requirements.

 Please note for this role we are not able to sponsor candidates who require a right to work in the UK.